If you are asking yourself if you should learn how to invest during a recession, the short answer is yes.

 Put the pedal to the metal and educate yourself on how to invest money so you can succeed in any market condition.

-And if you’re reading this, you’re already doing great.
-Continue to prepare yourself by monitoring the activities expert investors, researching companies in your circle of competence, and participating in investment trainings - such as our Live 3-Day Virtual Investing Workshop.
-I’d love to see you there!
+And if you're reading this, you're already doing great.
+Continue to prepare yourself by monitoring the activities of expert investors, researching companies in your circle of competence, and participating in investment trainings, such as our 3-Day Virtual Investing Workshop.
+We'd love to see you there!

 Step 5: Get Your Watch List of Companies Ready

-Once you have educated yourself and done extensive research to discover the companies that are Rule #1 businesses, you can create your watch list.
+Once you have educated yourself and done extensive research to discover the companies that are Rule One businesses, you can create your watch list.
 This is the exciting part!

-Your watch list is a list of recession-proof companies you are confident in that you are ready to pull the trigger on when the price is right.
+Your watch list is a list of recession-proof companies you are confident in.
+You should be ready to pull the trigger on when the price is right.
+Patience pays off.
+You don’t need to jump in all at once.
+Start with a small position: maybe 25% of what you plan to invest and see how things unfold.

 Step 6: Be Patient